 The Council of Fellows was founded to advance the unique qualities of the profession of healthcare architecture by demonstrating and celebrating achievements of national significance.
 Fellowship is one of the highest honors bestowed upon a certificant of The American College of Healthcare Architects, who has shown distinction in fulfilling one specific Category of Nomination of their work and has demonstrated a nominee's individual impact in healthcare facility architecture.

-- The Fellowship Application and materials must be received by June 1, 2017 before 5:00 PM CDT.
+- The Fellowship Application and materials must be received by June 1, 2018 before 5:00 PM CDT.
 All deadlines will be strictly observed.
-Submission is now closed.

 Webinar: De-Mystifying ACHA Fellowship